 - Obscure Software – Per Lesley, sometimes hackers target sites using certain shopping carts en masse by finding weaknesses in the code.
 For this reason, don’t make it obvious what system you use.
 Often, e-commerce applications automatically place a meta-tag in your site’s header, which serves as a signature hackers can easily recognize.
 Remove it.
 Additionally, change the path used by your themes folder; the default path can allow identification as well.
 (So can a bright orange top hat.)

 - Five-second Test – Finally, Vanessa offers a great idea on first impressions.
 Get together with a friend, open up your site, and have them look at it for 5 seconds.
 Then close the page.
 Get as clear a sense as possible of their immediate thoughts and whether they would feel comfortable buying.
 This quick test can help you understand the thoughts and concerns of a random visitor, such as, “Where’s the men’s room?”

 That gives you some broad ideas on best practices for e-commerce, both to ensure security and to optimize usability.
 Lesley also mentions the importance of using a secure and trusted web hosting provider.
 That, my friend (we are friends, right?), is where we come into play.
-Check out our hosting services and cloud hosting packages to learn more.
+Check out our hosting services, such as our HIPAA compliant solutions and cloud hosting packages to learn more.
 And oh, I will get back to you about the tacos.

 by Kent Roberts